Cyfrin/codehawks-docs/src/routes/rewards-and-judging/+page.md

 Chainlink price feeds can go stale, so there should be check to make sure they are not stale.

-If the Chainlink feed goes stale, and the protocl is relying on it, then the protocol could be at risk.
+If the Chainlink feed goes stale, and the protocol is relying on it, then the protocol could be at risk.
 This means the funds are indirectly at risk.
 The attack path is very difficult.

 ```javascript
 function getPriceOfRewardToken() external view returns (uint256) {